StephShobiye/lwl-blog/_posts/2026-03-18-prevention-bridging-progression-aln.md

 ---

-## 🧠 More than a project — this is infrastructure
+## 🧠 More than a project: this is infrastructure

 ![Diagram showing how community insight feeds into tools, digital infrastructure and system-level learning](/assets/images/community-insight-infrastructure.jpg)